 One thing to remember.
 It is like childbirth, you forget how painful it is and within a year, you’ll be ready to tackle it again!

 Travelling with children

-Chose your seats wisely.
-If you can get the extra leg room seats, do it.
+Choose your seats wisely.
+If you can get the seats with extra leg room, do it.
 Having some space for them to stand/lie/build a den/throw a tantrum is invaluable.
-On long haul, be sure that your chair can fully recline and consider a seat close enough to the toilet for any emergencies but not close enough that the lights, comings and goings and lets face it, smells, effect you!
+On long haul, be sure that your chair can fully recline and consider a seat close enough to the toilet for any emergencies but not so close that the lights, comings and goings and lets face it, smells, effect you!
 A friend advised me of this brilliant website www.seatguru.com which gives you the low down if a seat is good, or bad.